Apache License 2.0

 Dim foundRelation = rm.GetRelation(ds.DataTable1.Column1, ds.DataTable2.Column3)

-Get a DataRow
+Get a DataRow by its DataRelation

 Dim dr1 As TypedDataRow1